 Troels Primdahl (b.
 1984, Incheon, South Korea) has been carrying out collaborative and interdisciplinary stage productions since 2010.
-He’s a versatile director and choreographer with a catalogue of works that spans over dance pieces, operas, art films, performance interventions and fashion shows.
-Between 2005-2012 he studied B.F.A + M.F.A. in ‘Aesthetics and Culture’ at Aarhus University, Denmark, while he was concurrently trained in installation and conceptual art at Aarhus Art Academy and in classical piano at The Royal Academy of Music.
+He’s a versatile director, choreographer, and producer with a catalogue of works that spans over dance pieces, operas, art films, performance interventions and fashion shows.
+Between 2005-2012 he studied B.F.A + M.F.A. in ‘Aesthetics and Culture’ at Aarhus University, Denmark, while he was concurrently trained in installation and conceptual art at Aarhus Art Academy and in classical piano at The Royal Academy of Music Aarhus.
 Apart from being characterized by a visual lucidity, combined with a certain existential unrest, Primdahl’s works are often created from within a site-specific curiosity.

 In 2015 he was commissioned by Decoda (the Affiliate Ensemble of Carnegie Hall) to compose his first chamber suite NIGHT IS ALSO A SUN, which was staged as a vertical concert in the departure hall of a Danish airport.
 In 2017 he premiered a grand techno ballet MY ICARUS COMPLEX inside a former military airbase on Djursland Peninsula.
-From 2018 Primdahl has been engaged in the establishment and artistic direction of the new cross-disciplinary art space in Berlin, TRAUMA BAR UND KINO – a venue that exists to facilitate an authentic dialogue between the realms of contemporary art, performance, music and club culture.
+Over four years between 2018-2021 Primdahl was engaged in the establishment and artistic direction of the hybrid art space and production house TRAUMA BAR UND KINO – a venue that exists to facilitate an authentic dialogue between the realms of contemporary art, performance, music and club culture.

 Bora Bora – Dance & Visual Theatre, Aarhus, Denmark (2014, 2017)

 REITIR, Siglufjörður, Iceland (2014)

 Arts Letters & Numbers, The Mill, Averill Park, New York, United States (2014)